 - Complete the process on your phone

 You can even set up Google Pay for contactless payments.
-Swipe down from the top and tap 'Pay', enable NFC.
+Swipe down from the top and tap 'Pay', and then enable NFC.
 (If your watch doesn't have NFC, you won't be able to do this).

 Tap 'Set it up' and now you'll need set a watch PIN or password in order to secure it, then you confirm the google account you want to use for Google Pay.